Postgraduate Course: Biological Psychology (CLPS11083)

 - The stress response and its relationship to health, behaviour and mental health

 - Biological contributions to mental illness (e.g. schizophrenia, depression, substance abuse)

 - Drug effects, addiction and psychopharmacology

-Students are expected to engage with about 2.5 structured teaching activities each week.
+Students are expected to engage with about 1.5 hours of structured teaching activities every week.
 This will include pre-recorded short lectures, online activities and group work.
 Structured teaching will be complemented by additional reading available on Learn.
 The course is designed for students to gain breadth of knowledge of the field and the debates within it, as is appropriate for a Psychology conversion degree course.
 However, further reading will allow deeper engagement and critical thinking with a particular topic/s, which can be demonstrated in the course assignment.